-Date Muffler Noise Reduction Requirement, dB
+Muffler Noise Reduction Requirement, dB

-On and after March 15, 1979 Muffler only
+Muffler only

-On and after March 15, 1980 10 dB
+10 dB

-On and after March 15, 1982 16 dB
+16 dB

-a) The requirements for measuring noise emissions from oval racing vehicles, other than motorcycles used as oval racing vehicles, shall be identical to those specified under Section 903.121(a) for drag racing vehicles.

-- b) The Agency shall publish techniques for determining compliance with Section 903.140 under static test conditions. - c) The requirements for measuring noise emissions from motorcycle racing vehicles competing at oval racing facilities shall be identical to those specified under Section 903.121(c) for motorcycle racing vehicles competing at drag racing facilities.
+- a) The requirements for measuring noise emissions from oval racing vehicles, other than motorcycles used as oval racing vehicles, shall be identical to those specified under Section 903.121(a) for drag racing vehicles. - b) The Agency shall publish techniques for determining compliance with Section 903.140 under static test conditions. - c) The requirements for measuring noise emissions from motorcycle racing vehicles competing at oval racing facilities shall be identical to those specified under Section 903.121(c) for motorcycle racing vehicles competing at drag racing facilities.